A History Timeline of Russian Cyberattacks: 2007-2016

 A popular media outlet from Kazakhstan released a statement by the nation's president openly criticizing the Kremlin and Russian leadership.
 An all-out DDoS attack ensued, shutting down that specific media agency and many others throughout the neighboring country.

-Russian state hackers successfully shut down Twitter and Facebook in Georgia to commemorate Russia's invasion anniversary and suppress any criticism.
+Russian state hackers successfully shut down Twitter and Facebook in Georgia to commemorate Russia's invasion anniversary and suppress criticism.

 Five years later, Russian state hackers coordinated complex military and cyber-focused attacks on Crimea in Ukraine.
 These attacks resulted in DDoS attacks 32x more extensive than those in 2009, leading to the capture of the peninsula and a complete internet disruption.